avathuy/dbot/README.md

 Discord bot that answers like a pirate

-Update the .env with your bot token and the key from OpenAI Token for the discord bot: https://discord.com/developers/applications OpenAI key: https://platform.openai.com/account/api-keys
+Update the .env with your bot token and the key from OpenAI Token for the discord bot: https://discord.com/developers/applications<br>
+OpenAI key: https://platform.openai.com/account/api-keys

-discord_only: the bot says hello
+# the bot says hello
-mybot: the bot answers like a pirate
+To start the bot, run the following commands: python discord_only.py

+# the pirate bot (make sure you install openai listed in requirements.txt first
+run the following commands:
-Before running mybot, enable the modules listed in requirements.txt with the command: pip install -r requirements.txt
+pip install -r requirements.txt python mybot.py